-Most people get a little grumpy when their colon is acting up — when they’re not pooping one to three times a day or their stools are too hard or too soft.
-After all, many doctors have begun to refer to the gut as the body’s “second brain,” due to the fact that the neurons that line the gut are so numerous and form such an extensive and complex network.
-In fact,Scientific Americanpublished an article about this very topic back in 2010 entitled “Think Twice: How the Gut’s ‘Second Brain’ Influences Mood and Well-Being.”
+When people aren’t pooping enough per day, or their stools are too hard or soft, they’re bound to get grumpy.
+Factors including poor diet, lack of exercise, and not using proper pooping posture can cause irritable bowels and behavior.
+Regardless of the cause, the connection between digestive issues and mood has been well documented.
+Many doctors have begun to refer to the gut as the body’s “second brain” since the neurons that line the gut form such an extensive and complex network.
+Scientific American published an article about this topic in 2010 entitled Think Twice: How the Gut’s ‘Second Brain’ Influences Mood and Well-Being.

 Foods That Bind

 When you suffer from diarrhea, your doctor will likely recommend a temporary shift to the BRAT diet: bananas, rice, applesauce (not apples), and toast.
 Any bland, low-fat, low-fiber diet is likely to help alleviate diarrhea.
 By bland, low-fat, low-fiber, we’re referring to foods such as white bread, peeled potatoes, peeled and cooked fruit, white pasta, and rice.

 Another way to approach this is to avoid spicy, fatty, fried, or raw food and any food that is difficult to chew.

 Implementing these dietary restrictions and adding a Squatty Potty into your toilet routine can lead to smoother, healthier movements.
 Using a specially designed toilet stool, helps undo the kink in your digestive system without any extra effort on your end.
 Not sure which toilet stool is suitable for you?
 Use our guide to find the stool that will work best for your behind.